 These fine parents, from different Presbyteries and with differing traditions, joined forces, building our current sanctuary and main building in 1963.

 1963 – present

 Beginning in 1963 Lakeside Presbyterian Church enjoyed pastoral leadership from John Astles, J.V.C.
 “Bing” Summerell, Steven Riser.
 In early 1992 the Presbytery of Cincinnati helped the church resolve a period of conflict and Richard Fouse did an excellent and extended job of ministry as Interim Pastor.

 Since 1995 Lakeside experienced renewal and a rebuilding of the congregation, facilities, and mission purpose.
 Long-stated goals of a new boiler and new organ became the impetus for the Renovation Project of 2002.
 A new Mission Statement describing our Ministry in terms of “Worship, Learning, and Service” led to a growth in membership, energy, and enthusiasm.
-The current pastoral staff includes Louisa W. Umphres, Associate Pastor.
+The current pastoral staff includes The Rev. Nancy Ross-Zimmerman, Pastor and Head of Staff, and Louisa W. Umphres, Associate Pastor.